IS-Instruments/minispec_py/README.md

 # minispec_py
 This repository provides an example python interface to the IS Instruments MSP1000 miniature spectrometer - we call it the minispec for short.
 There are minimal dependencies - spectra are returned as Numpy arrays and the connection to the spectrometer is made via SSL.
 This code was written to target Python 3, but should work on Python 2.7 as well.

+A standalone C++ interface will be released in the near future.

 # About the spectrometer
 The MSP1000 is a scientific-grade VIS/NIR spectrometer with a typical spectral range of 400-850nm and a (fibre-dependent) resolution of less than 1 nm.
 The spectrometer connects via your local network by one of four methods: